ncatlab/nlab-content/pages/6259.md

   \,.
 $$

-With this duality constraint imposed, one speaks of _self-dual_ higher gauge fields.
+With this duality constraint imposed, one speaks of **self-dual higher gauge fields** or **chiral higher gauge fields** or **higher gauge fields with self-dual curvature**.
+(These are a higher degree/dimensional generalization of what in [[Yang-Mills theory]] are called [[Yang-Mills instanton]] field configruations.)

 Their [[quantum field theory]] is more subtle than usual: first of all the above standard action functional now vanishes constantly.

 But sense can be made of the theory of self-dual gauge fields by other means.
 Notably --  by a version of the [[holographic principle]] the -- [[partition function]] of the self-dual theory on an $X$ of dimension $4 k +2$ is given by the [[state]] (wave function) of an abelian  [[schreiber:infinity-Chern-Simons theory|higher Chern-Simons theory]] in dimension $4 k + 3$.